BabysBreathJ/ding-academic/content/en/home/experience.md

     date_start: '2020-09-01'
     date_end: ''
     description: |2-
-        - Participate in the 2020 Innovation and Entrepreneurship Training Program for College Students.
-Applied machine learning to improve scoring function, and performed virtual screening of potential inhibitors of herg channel and applied molecular dynamics simulation to analyze the top five high-score molecules.
+        - Participate in the Innovation and Entrepreneurship Training Program for College Students and mainly found candidate compounds as herg inhibitors by using virtual screening and molecular dynamic simulation.
-        - Applied network similarity integration algorithm to study the interaction between lncRNA and miRNA.
-The paper is expected to be published on Journal of Mudanjiang Medical College.
+        - By developing a new network similarity integration algorithm that predicts the interaction between lncRNA and miRNA, a paper has been published in Journal of Mudanjiang Medical College.
-        - Designed a subject on the molecular dynamics simulation of molecular fingerprint.
-After calculating the candidate molecular data with molecular dynamics simulation and Rdkit, pioneered data integration of the best features in MDFP and 2D/3D fingerprints and applied machine learning to train the model.
-A SCI paper is expected to be published.
+        - Designed a subject on the molecular dynamics fingerprint (MDFP).
+After calculating the candidate molecular data with molecular dynamics simulation and Rdkit, the best features of MDFP and 2D/3D fingerprints have been determined by machine learning and a paper is expected to be published sooner.
 ---